 Owner Juliette Bergmann tells her story:

-To everyones surprise after several years, grandfather returned alive from Birma.
-Making the family drama complete, because his wife already remarried (and conceived children with her new husband), presuming he died in the war and during the heavy work.
+To everyones surprise after several years, grandfather returned alive from Birma, making the family drama complete, because his wife already remarried (and conceived children with her new husband), presuming he died in the war and during the heavy work.

 Cooking is my passion, so when we moved to Thailand it was almost inevitable to start a little restaurant here.
 Restaurant the DIFF is located only 50 meters away from my own fitness gym (‘Team Better Bodies Gym’) where we succesfully sell ‘high proteine’ food to our (mainly Thai) customers, who have no idea about healthy food and certainly know nothing about the Indonesian dishes… and they LOVE IT !

 The restaurant itself is extensively decorated with old photos from Surabaya, together with my family photos.
-Most of the year we serve a weekly Indonesian buffet on Saturdays, that is being enjoyed by many returning guests from all nationalities.
+Most of the year we serve a weekly Indonesian buffet on Fridays and Saturdays, that is being enjoyed by many returning guests from all nationalities.